Public Health clarifies order: No indoor gatherings — mass or otherwise

 But it also moves from allowing indoor gatherings of up to 10 people to prohibiting any “mass gathering inside,” and defines a “mass gathering” as “a planned event with a large number of individuals in attendance, such as a concert, festival, meeting, training, conference, performance, show or sporting event.”

-Some residents were confused about whether that meant any indoor gathering is verboten, or just any "mass" indoor gathering — and if the former, why does the order describe the gatherings as "mass" when even one friend coming over for coffee would be against the rules?
+Some residents were confused about whether that meant any indoor gathering is verboten, even having one friend over for coffee or a contractor finishing a job.

 Support Local Journalism

-Public Health provided a hint Tuesday when it wrote in its blog that the new order "prohibits indoor gatherings of any size."
+Public Health provided a hint Tuesday when it wrote on its website that the new order “prohibits indoor gatherings of any size,” even though the order itself doesn’t phrase it that way.

+That order, Dane County Emergency Order #10, describes what sorts of events might qualify as mass gatherings but doesn’t provide a number below which it is no longer a “mass” gathering and just a gathering.
+Instead, it just says any such gathering is prohibited inside and limited to 10 people outside, with physical distancing.

 On Wednesday, Public Health spokeswoman Sarah Mattes acknowledged that the new order prohibits gatherings of any size indoors except with people you live with.